 - Professional master's programs prepare you for the industry.
 You are not required to do research or thesis writing, but to complete a number of courses and in some programs, an internship.

-- Thesis-based master's programs are very common in Canada.
+- Thesis-based master's programs are common in Canada.
 These programs are fully funded because students are expected to conduct extensive research and publish papers.
 In the USA, many master's programs are not funded, because they are professional master's programs.
 Funding means scholarships, teaching assistantships, or research assistantships.

 To Ph.D. or not to Ph.D.?
 This question has been asked by many, many people.
 I have these points to summarize: